AbhiraajSharma/EDA_CMU/README.md

 7. A similar plot of genres with the corresponding average revenue collected is made to understand which genres are the real cash-makers.
 - The drama genre makes

+8. Plotting the degrees distribution of actors to view the distribution of how many actors other actors work with.
+- We see that less than a 50 actors in the dataset have worked with more than 100 actors.
+And actors who have worked with

 ## Answering the questions

 1. Which actors are the most versatile in terms of working with other actors?